yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/10. Pushdown transformations/readme.md

 ## Step by Step Instructions
 1. Copy-paste the code from [Pushdown Transformations.sql](./Pushdown%20Transformations.sql) SQL-script to Databricks SQL Editor and execute the script to create the objects required for this example.
 This includes **powerbisamples** catalog, **tpch** schema, as well as tables and a view.
 2. Open Power BI Desktop, create a new report.
-3. Connect to Databricks SQL Warehouse, **powerbisamples** catalog, **tpch** schema, and add the following tables/views from  to the semantic model
+3. Connect to Databricks SQL Warehouse, **powerbisamples** catalog, **tpch** schema, and add the following tables/views to the semantic model.
+All tables should be set to **DirectQuery** storage mode.
     - region
     - nation
     - part